Bira/octopus-carnival/_drafts/condensing-hells-rebels-02.md

 that House Aulorian is still undecided, which should change soon.

-After the PCs busy themselves with management and information gathering for a while, they get contacted by Lictor Octavio directly.
+After the PCs busy themselves with management and information gathering for a while, they get contacted by Lictor Octavio via Lady Docur's couriers.
 He sets up a meeting with them at his cousin's tavern, the Tooth and Nail, and asks the Silver Ravens to rescue his imprisoned knights.
 We skip all the bits about tracking down Octavio.

 The **Holding House** delve occurs as originally written.
 Posing as dottari with prisoner transfer orders is still the best solution here, and should allow them